 Donomona Castle, Clogher in Co.
 Mayo

-Bingham later hanged Justin one year later for his part in sheltering Spaniards who were shipwrecked off Ballycroy, on Ireland's western shore.
+Bingham hanged Justin one year later for his part in sheltering Spaniards who were shipwrecked off Ballycroy on Ireland's western shore.

-The large hole at the top of the remaining wall is due to cannon ball fire by the French to the British around 1798.
+According to folklore, the large hole at the top of the remaining wall was due to cannonball fire by the French to the British around 1798, but another version of the story tells that the Pirate Queen, Grainne O’Malley, fired the cannonball during an assault to retake the castle under her control.

 The account runs in these words: